juliaballiet/employee-time-tracker/README.md

 - [ ] Prevent a clock in clode from being repeated
 - [ ] Optimize styling for mobile use
+- [ ] Add authentication to only allow admin to add and edit employees and timeclock

 ## Authors